UnexomWid/Exomit/README.md

 ```
 ++++++++++&^
 // Summary: Outputs the result of AND(10, input).
-// Sets the value at index 0 to 10, then sets it to AND(10, STDIN_input) and outputs it to STDOUT.
+// Sets the value at index 0 to 10, then sets it to AND(10, input) and outputs it.
 ```

 ```